When someone engages with your brand on social media, they are directly asking you to close the sale.

 This is the mindset you should have with every person who engages you on social media.
 They already started their customer journey by engaging YOU.
 Look at that as marketing dollars saved!
 You did not have to spend money on Google Adwords, social media ads, paying an online marketer, or even classified ads (yes people still use those surprisingly!).
 The customer came to you.
 Now, it is up to you to continue the amazing customer experience by responding to their engagement.

-4 Ways to Engage with Every Single Person on Your Social Media Pages:
+4 Ways Small Businesses Can Engage with Every Single Person on Your Social Media Pages:

 1) If they comment with an emoji, heart the comment or respond back with an emoji.